-LOS ANGELES -- Industry watchwords like cloud computing, mobile BI and big data were central themes at this week’s Gartner Business Intelligence (BI) Summit but for
+LOS ANGELES -- Industry watchwords like cloud computing, mobile BI and big data were central themes at this week’s Gartner Business Intelligence (BI) Summit but for many attendees one of the biggest obstacles facing their BI and analytics programs is an age-old problem, communication -- specifically between the IT department and the line of business.

 Aligning the two was a dominant thread featured in the keynote address and discussed at sessions like “Helping IT and the Business Collaborate in Managing Data” and “The Struggle Between IT and Business User Escalates: How Can Both Win?”